deepinder1992/3DHeatTransfer/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-Enabled-76B900.svg)](https://developer.nvidia.com/cuda-toolkit)
 [![CMake](https://img.shields.io/badge/CMake-3.20+-green.svg)](https://cmake.org/)

+---

 ## Summary

-**3DHeatTransfer** is a high-performance solver for steady-state and transient heat conduction in three-dimensional domains.
-The software supports arbitrary geometries defined via STL files and enables mixed Dirichlet and Neumann boundary conditions.
+**3DHeatTransfer** is a high-performance solver for steady-state and transient heat conduction in three-dimensional domains on structured Cartesian grids.
+The software imports geometries defined via STL files and maps them onto the computational grid using a voxelization procedure, where grid cells are classified into internal, external, and boundary regions.

-It provides both CPU and GPU implementations of implicit solvers, allowing users to balance flexibility, memory usage, and performance.
-The code is written in C++17 with optional CUDA acceleration and is designed for extensibility and reproducibility in computational heat transfer research.
+The solver supports mixed Dirichlet and Neumann boundary conditions and provides both CPU and GPU implementations of iterative solvers.
+It is written in C++17 with optional CUDA acceleration and is designed for reproducibility and extensibility in heat conduction simulations.

 ---

 ## Statement of Need

-Accurate simulation of heat conduction in arbitrary geometries is essential in applications such as thermal management, energy systems, and materials processing.
-Existing general-purpose CFD tools are often heavyweight or not optimized for pure conduction problems.
+Accurate simulation of heat conduction in complex geometries is essential in applications such as thermal management, energy systems, and materials processing.
+Existing general-purpose CFD tools are often complex and not optimized for standalone heat conduction problems.

-**3DHeatTransfer** addresses this gap by providing:
+**3DHeatTransfer** addresses this by providing:

-* A lightweight, focused conduction solver
+- A lightweight structured-grid heat conduction solver
-* Native support for STL-based geometries
+- STL-based geometry handling via voxelization onto Cartesian grids
+- Mixed boundary condition support (Dirichlet and Neumann)
-* Multiple interchangeable solver backends (CPU/GPU, stencil/matrix)
+- Multiple interchangeable solver backends (CPU/GPU, stencil-based and matrix-based Jacobi iterations)

-* Straightforward integration into research workflows
+This design enables efficient simulation workflows while maintaining a simple and reproducible setup for research and engineering applications.

 ---

 ## Features

-* **Implicit solvers (unconditionally stable):**
+### Solvers

-  * CPU stencil-based Jacobi solver
+- CPU stencil-based Jacobi iteration
-  * CUDA stencil-based Jacobi solver
+- CUDA stencil-based Jacobi iteration
-  * CPU matrix-based solver
+- CPU matrix-based Jacobi solver
-  * CUDA matrix-based solver
+- CUDA matrix-based Jacobi solver

-* **Geometry handling:**

-  * Arbitrary 3D geometries via STL files
+### Geometry Handling
+- STL-based geometry input
+- Geometry mapped onto structured grids using voxelization
-  * Assign inlet, outlet, and wall patches
+- Boundary regions defined as inlet, outlet, and wall through grid classification

-* **Boundary conditions:**
+### Boundary Conditions

-  * Mixed Dirichlet and Neumann conditions
+- Mixed Dirichlet and Neumann conditions
-  * Independent specification for inlet, outlet, and walls
+- Independent specification for inlet, outlet, and wall regions

-* **Performance and usability:**
+### Performance and Usability

-  * GPU acceleration using CUDA
+- GPU acceleration via CUDA
-  * Configurable solver parameters via command line
+- Configurable solver parameters via command line
-  * VTK output for visualization in ParaView
+- VTK output for visualization in ParaView

 ---

 ## Implementation

-The solver uses a structured Cartesian grid and a finite-difference discretization of the heat equation.
+The solver is based on a structured Cartesian grid discretization of the heat equation.

-Two approaches are implemented:
+Two iterative approaches are implemented:

-* **Stencil-based solvers:**
+- **Stencil-based solvers**
-  Perform Jacobi iterations directly on the grid without assembling a global matrix, minimizing memory usage.
+  Jacobi iterations are performed directly on the grid without explicit matrix assembly, minimizing memory overhead.

-* **Matrix-based solvers:**
+- **Matrix-based solvers**
-  Assemble the linear system explicitly and solve using Jacobi iterations, enabling greater flexibility at the cost of higher memory consumption.
+  The discretized system is explicitly assembled and solved using Jacobi iterations, enabling more explicit control at the cost of higher memory usage.

-CUDA implementations parallelize both approaches for execution on GPUs.
+CUDA implementations accelerate both approaches on GPUs.

 ---